joepusateri/snowlink/README.md

 * ServiceNow instance (e.g. dev12345)
 * ServiceNow REST API User id
 * ServiceNow REST API Password
-* ServiceNow Admin User id - it must have update privileges on the sys_user_group table
+* ServiceNow Admin User id - it MUST HAVE UPDATE PRIVILEGES on the sys_user_group table
 * ServiceNow Admin Password
 * PagerDuty Service Name - the Service Name in PagerDuty that should have the extension
 * PagerDuty Escalation Policy Name - OPTIONAL since the Service has an Escalation Policy
+* ServiceNow Configuration Item Name - CONDITIONALLY OPTIONAL - If blank, ServiceNow Assignment Group Name must be specified - The Configuration Item to map to the PagerDuty Service
-* ServiceNow Assignment Group Name - The Assignment Group to map to the PagerDuty  Escalation Policy
+* ServiceNow Assignment Group Name - CONDITIONALLY OPTIONAL - If blank, ServiceNow Configuration Item Name must be specified - The Assignment Group to map to the PagerDuty  Escalation Policy
 * Sync Option (either "auto" or "manual")
 * ServiceNow Integration (either "v4" or "v5")

 The REST API User and Password are for the Extension to be created in PagerDuty.
 The Admin User and Password are used to update the Assignment Group in ServiceNow.

 ## Running